 Results: VM Lesion Plug

-Using this protocol, the lesion plugs with TIE2-PIK3CA-mutant endothelial cells are visibly vascularized and perfused within 7 to 9 days after injection.
+Using this protocol, the lesion plugs with TIE2 or PIK3CA hyperactive mutant endothelial cells are visibly vascularized and perfused within 7 to 9 days after injection.
 The extent of lesion growth is variable and depends on patient and sample heterogeneity [1].
 Authors: How do you pronounce TIE2-PIK3CA?

 Pronunciation